 For 26 years I had been going about life thinking that my reactions and perspectives were normal, I always knew I was a serial worrier, I’d avoid conflict like the plague and I couldn’t help but go into panic mode at the slightest difficult situation, I had no control of it and that was just me, in my genes maybe I thought.
 I convinced myself I was boring with no substance, I struggled to understand what my husband saw in me, I would never ever dream of speaking up in any situation because I just thought why would anyone want to hear what I have to say, I just agreed with everyone, never begging to differ.
 My self-value was non-existent, I didn’t acknowledge this, I didn’t even realise “self-value” was a thing.
 In my day to day life I became obsessed with perfectionism, it got to the point where I was driving myself crazy with it, everything had to go to the plans I concocted in my head and if something faltered then I would go into meltdown and saw this as a reflection on me and I must be a failure.
 I could not take the slightest bit of criticism, I would take everything so personally.

-Little did I know that everything I have just listed above had a link to how I was left to feel after my parents’ divorce.
+Little did I know that everything I have just listed above had a link back to my childhood.
 I have to highlight the book – The Unexpected Legacy of Divorce by Judith Wallerstein – reading this has brought me to tears as things have finally made sense to me.
 The reason I worried so much and dreaded conflict or difficult situations was because I catastrophised, a common trait in children of divorce, look at it this way – your parents being together is your most basic expectation in life, it created you, nurtured you, provided strength and warmth from the day you were born, they are your providers of everything and it is in our instincts to look up to them and make them proud, so when they break up, your most basic expectation in life just shattered before you, then you think anything can happen, as I said before everything is uncertain, so now you think that every single situation could go terribly wrong just as your parents relationship did.
 For example, if my husband didn’t pick up his phone my mind would wonder and come to the conclusion that he isn’t coming home, he’s either left me because I don’t even know why he is with me in the first place, or he’s had an accident – my mind would default to the worst possible outcome.
-As far-fetched as this may sound to you, it was very real for me and I’m sure many more children of divorce can relate.
-The reason I could not take criticism was because I was afraid of people finding fault with me, because I felt unloved as a child I continued into adult life still trying to find this love and approval I was missing, I would try to gain this in any way I could, but it was all in vain, desperately trying so hard at everything, because I was petrified of not being enough, of feeling unloved, unwanted, essentially abandoned again.
+As far-fetched as this may sound to you, it was very real for me and I’m sure many more people can relate.
+The reason I could not take criticism was because I was afraid of people finding fault with me, as an adult I was still trying to seek people’s approval, I would try to gain this in any way I could, but it was all in vain, desperately trying so hard at everything, because I was petrified of not being enough, of feeling lost and unimportant again.
 If I was criticised or in a difficult situation I would feel overwhelmingly vulnerable, I’d get this knot in my stomach and it would take me back to being a child where everything was uncertain.